 A screening schedule (or checklist) for appropriate preventive services.

-For participating, a patient will receive a personalized risk prevention plan, targeted for specific diseases or disabilities relevant to their situation.
+By participating, a patient will receive a personalized risk prevention plan, targeted for specific diseases or disabilities relevant to their situation.

 Wellness visits come in three varieties.
-There is the Initial Preventive Physical Examination (IPPE), an Initial Annual Wellness Visit (IAWV) and the Subsequent Annual Wellness Visit (SAWV).
+There is the Initial Preventive Physical Examination (IPPE), an Initial Annual Wellness Visit (IAWV), and the Subsequent Annual Wellness Visit (SAWV).

 They all share similarities, but it’s important to understand the differences.